securisec/chepy/docs/pullrequest.md

 - 🔅 A new feature has been added.
 This could be tests files, new arguments etc.
 - ℹ️ An update has been made to an existing feature
 - 🧨 A major refactor has taken place.
-This could be anything in the Cli or Core classes.
+This could be anything in the Cli or ChepyCore classes.
 - 🐍 A new python dependency has been added
 - ✅ New method has been added
 - 📚 Added new documentation